celestiaorg/docs/docs/nodes/blobstream-intro.md

 ### Mechanism of verification

 Blobstream uses data availability attestations, which are Merkle roots of the batched L2 data, to confirm that the necessary data is present on Celestia.
-When Ethereum's L2 contract updates its state, it checks with Blobstream to confirm that data's presence on Celestia.
+The L2 contract on Ethereum doesn't directly check with Blobstream, but relies on the data availability guarantee provided by Blobstream.
 In contrast, a DAC would rely on attestations or confirmations from its permissioned members.

 ### Flexibility and scalability

-Blobstream offers high-throughput data availability for Ethereum L2s, striking a balance between scalability and security.
-It isn't bound by Ethereum's gas costs, as Celestia's resource pricing is more byte-focused rather than computation-centric.
-The scalability costs of a DAC would largely hinge on its specific design, but it may not achieve the same balance as Blobstream.
+Blobstream is designed to offer high-throughput data availability for Ethereum L2s, aiming to strike a balance between scalability and security.
+It operates independently of Ethereum's gas costs, as Celestia's resource pricing is more byte-focused rather than computation-centric.
+On the other hand, the scalability and flexibility of a DAC would depend on its specific design and implementation.

 In summary, both Blobstream and DACs aim to ensure off-chain data availability, but Blobstream offers a more decentralized, secure, and scalable solution